Otorohanga to Ohakune

 Friday, 12-09-2014: Day 23.

 We woke to a chilly camper van.
-We didn't know how cold, exactly, but the weather reports told us it was about 9°C outside, and the inside wasn't much warmer.
+We didn't know how cold, exactly, but the weather reports told us it was about 9°C outside.
+The inside wasn't much warmer.
 We got dressed (quickly), had a little breakfast, and took a short walk over to the ...

 Otorohanga Kiwi House